 - Running Bond

-- Basketweave
+- Basket weave

 - Herringbone

 - English Bond

 - Header Bond

 - Flemish Bond

+- Note: No Stack Bond Patterns are allowed.

 - No cement bricks are allowed.
-All bricks must be a clay fired brick. - Brick size and selection must match architectural style of the home and be approved by Town Architect. - Reclaimed bricks are permitted with the Town Architect's prior approval and will depend on the architectural style of the home. - Glazed bricks may be permitted with the Town Architect's prior approval and will depend on the architectural style of the home. - Brick may be painted if the architectural style of the home warrants and with written approval from the Town Architect.
+All bricks must be a clay fired brick.

+- Brick size and selection must match architectural style of the home and be approved by Town Architect.

+- Reclaimed bricks are permitted with the Town Architect's prior approval and will depend on the architectural style of the home.

+- Glazed bricks may be permitted with the Town Architect's prior approval and will depend on the architectural style of the home.

+- Brick may be painted if the architectural style of the home warrants and with written approval from the Town Architect.